newtdb/db/doc/how-it-works.rst

 Newt adds conversion of data from the native serialization used by ZODB to JSON, stored in a Postgres `JSONB
 <https://www.postgresql.org/docs/current/static/datatype-json.html>`_
 column.
-The JSON data supplements the native data to support indexing search and access from non-Python application.
+The JSON data supplements the native data to support indexing, search, and access from non-Python application.
 Because the JSON format is lossy, compared to the native format, the native format is still used for loading objects from the database.
 For this reason, the JSON data are read-only.